Srujan-PJain/Caculator/README.md

-This a simple calculator designed using HTML,CSS and Javascript
+This a simple calculator designed using HTML,CSS and Javascript.
+Here is the link of the project https://srujan-pjain.github.io/Simple-Caculator/